OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:32

-Then Samuel said, “Bring me Agag the king of the Amalekites.”
+Then Samuel said, “Bring Agag, the king of the Amalekites, to me.”
-And Agag came to him cheerfully.
-And Agag said, “Surely the bitterness of death is past.”
+And Agag approached him cheerfully, saying, “Surely the bitterness of death has passed.”

 ## 1 Samuel 15:33